 Then please compare the above examples to these working examples:

-There is only two conclusions that can be drawn from the differences in the working and non-working examples:
+There’s only two conclusions that can be drawn from the differences between the working and non-working examples:

 - Twitter engineers didn’t know anything about HTML and RDFa when they designed Twitter Cards.